2-REC/opencolorio-build-win/README.md

 Except for OpenImageIO, if the libraries are not provided, the process will download the required files and build each library.

-! - Since OpenEXR 2.4, structural changes have been made regarding the "IlmBase" libraries, creating conflicts in OCIO when building with OpenImageIO.
-=> To avoid conflicts, the "Half" library should not be handled automatically by the process.
-See "Half" (TODO: link) for details.
+! - The "Half" library should not be built automatically by the process.
+See ["Half"](#half).

 To reduce building time when building the OCIO library, the third party libraries can be provided, avoiding having to build them.